 The brining process will ensure that your chicken or turkey is flavourful and juicy.
 It will also extend the ‘shelf life’ of the poultry as it won’t dry out so quickly.
 Therefore, for your frying, smoking or roasting recipes, brine the meat beforehand.

 Later, you will be left with moist and edible pieces of meat for your salad olivieh.
-Also, you can make a leftover turkey casserole or a leftover turkey curry.
+Also, you can make a leftover turkey casserole, leftover turkey curry or chicken pathia.
 Same goes with this leftover Chinese chicken and sweetcorn soup and other types of meat such as roasted lamb, steak and more.
 Then, you can make these wonderful sandwiches too:

 - lamb sandwich with avocado and jam